Manual on Uniform Traffic Control Devices: Mid-20th century

+21st century

+The 2000 MUTCD was the first to be available on the internet and to use metric units.
+Due to a number of significant flaws, the 2003 MUTCD was envisioned primarily for the purpose of addressing errata in the 2000 MUTCD.
+The 2000 and 2003 MUTCDs each eliminated a symbol sign that had long been intended to replace a word message sign: "Pavement Ends" (in 2000) and "Narrow Bridge" (in 2003).

+The tenth edition of the MUTCD was published in 2009, with revisions in 2012.
+This was the first editing to cover traffic control devices on private property.

+The Infrastructure Investment and Jobs Act (IIJA) of 2021 required the USDOT to update the MUTCD every four years, and the eleventh edition was released in 2023.
+This edition allowed painted red bus lanes, rules allowing more crosswalks and traffic signals, new rules for determining speed limits, signage for shoulders that are used part-time as traffic lanes, and new signage for electric vehicle charging stations and autonomous vehicles.
+It also added painted green bike lanes, bike boxes, and bike-specific traffic lights.
+Rectangular Rapid-Flashing Beacons (RRFBs) were also added to the MUTCD; a pedestrian beacon for uncontrolled intersections consisting of two rectangular lights, side-by-side, which alternate flashing, under a yellow diamond with a walking person on it, above an arrow pointing out the crosswalk.
+RRFBs were previously on interim approval by FHWA since March 20, 2018.
+Transportation safety advocates criticized the changes as not going far enough to deal with a substantial spike in pedestrian fatalities, especially guidance setting speed limits based on the 85th percentile of actual driving speeds.

 Development

 Proposed additions and revisions to the MUTCD are recommended to FHWA by the National Committee on Uniform Traffic Control Devices (NCUTCD), a private, non-profit organization.
 The NCUTCD also recommends interpretations of the MUTCD to other agencies that use the MUTCD, such as state departments of transportation.
 NCUTCD develops public and professional awareness of the principles of safe traffic control devices and practices and provides a forum for qualified individuals to exchange professional information.

 The NCUTCD is supported by twenty-one sponsoring organizations, including transportation and engineering industry groups (such as AASHTO and ASCE), safety organizations (such as the National Safety Council and Advocates for Highway and Auto Safety), and the American Automobile Association.
 Each sponsoring organization promotes members to serve as voting delegates within the NCUTCD.

 Adoption

 Eighteen states have adopted the national MUTCD as is.
 Twenty-two states, the District of Columbia, Puerto Rico, and the United States Department of Defense through the Military Surface Deployment and Distribution Command (SDDC) have all adopted supplements to the MUTCD.
 Ten states have adopted their own editions of the MUTCD "in substantial conformance to" an edition of the national MUTCD, annotated throughout with state-specific modifications and clarifications.
 The Guam Department of Public Works has also adopted the MUTCD in some form.

 The following state-specific MUTCD editions are currently in effect: